MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 # Set up CI or CD pipelines

 TeamsFx helps to automate your development workflow while building Teams application.
-The document provides tools and templates for you to get started with setting up CI or CD pipelines with GitHub, Azure DevOps, Jenkins, and other platforms.
+The document provides tools and templates for you to set up CI or CD pipelines with GitHub, Azure DevOps, Jenkins, and other platforms.

+# Overview

+You can set up the pipeline for CI or CD in the following platforms.
+You can also create Azure service principals and publish the Teams app using Teams Developer Portal.
+To publish Teams app manually, you may leverage [Developer Portal for Teams](https://dev.teams.microsoft.com/home).

+1. [Set up pipelines with GitHub](#set-up-pipelines-with-github): You can set up pipelines with GitHub.
+1. [Set up pipelines with Azure DevOps](#set-up-pipelines-with-azure-devops): You can set up pipelines with Azure DevOps.
+1. [Set up pipelines with Jenkins](#set-up-pipelines-with-jenkins): You can set up pipelines with Jenkins.
+1. [Set up pipelines for other platforms](#set-up-pipelines-for-other-platforms): You can set up pipelines with other platforms.

 The following are tools and templates with the descriptions: